 “This isn’t like a resume where you just list your skills and attributes.
 If people are going to ask you in to their home to stay there without them and trust you with their pets then they need to trust and like you.
 Let them know about your personality, your interests, your background.
 Think of this site more like a dating site rather than a job search site, let potential sitters get to know you a bit.”

 - Build up references.
 This is hard in the beginning.
 It’s easier for homeowners to trust sitters who already have great reviews.
-It is a good idea to apply for house sitting opportunities that are normally not of interest to you, either because they are only a couple of days or because they are in a city you are not interested in.
+It is a good idea to apply for house-sitting opportunities that are normally not of interest to you, either because they are only a couple of days or because they are in a city you are not interested in.
 Your chances of scoring this sit might be bigger and the good reference you get (hopefully) will help you a lot in getting better positions later on.

 - Be communicative.
 Don’t sit around and wait forever to respond to messages.
-Also be willing and prepared for video calls with Skype or such so homeowners can get to know you even better.
+Also, be willing and prepared for video calls with Skype or such so homeowners can get to know you even better.

 - Be patient.
 Especially in the beginning, when you don’t have any references to show or apply for popular locations, it is can take longer to get a place.
 Don’t be discouraged.
 This is normal and it will soon get faster after you’ve been to a few places.

-- Make sure you have a visa that lasts your entire house sitting stay.
+- Make sure you have a visa that lasts your entire house-sitting stay.
 It would be a nightmare if you score a position for 3 months and after 4 weeks you realize that you can’t extend your visa and have to leave the country.
 This would be very irresponsible so make sure your visa is sorted.

 - Check out the location and logistics.
 Some house sitting options are right in a city center, others are not.
-If that house is in the middle of nowhere and there is not public transport available, no car or bike you can use, you have find out how to get there and you have to be ok with being stuck at the place for the entire time.
+If that house is in the middle of nowhere and there is no public transport available, no car or bike you can use, you have found out how to get there and you have to be ok with being stuck at the place for the entire time.

 - Before you agree on a house sit, clarify every potential payment.
 Who pays for utilities?
 What about maintenance costs?
 Pet food?
-In my experience the home owner takes care of these expenses (unless you keep the shower and heater running 24/7, of course).
+In my experience, the homeowner takes care of these expenses (unless you keep the shower and heater running 24/7, of course).
 But make sure to talk about it early enough.

-- When you move in, one of the most important things to find out are emergency numbers.
+- When you move in, one of the most important things to find out is emergency numbers.
 If the pet gets sick you need to know who you can contact.
 Or if the toilet breaks.
 Who is the plumber you should call?
 Get these numbers!

 - It is a great idea to stay in contact with the house owners, during your stay, too.
 Send them photos of their happy dogs playing in the park or their blooming orchids.
 Knowing that everything is alright and you have the situation under control gives them a good feeling, which will increase your chances of a great review.

-- Something that you don’t have to do but I think it’s a very nice idea: When the house owners return, place a bunch of flowers on the kitchen table and buy some basic food (bread, fruits, maybe have a tasty dish prepared).
+- Something that you don’t have to do but I think it’s a very nice idea: When the house owners return, place a bunch of flowers on the kitchen table and buy some basic food (bread, fruit, maybe have a tasty dish prepared).
 This is a small way of saying “Thank you for letting me stay in your wonderful house and welcome back home!”.
 And again, it increases your chances of a nice review.

-As you can see, house sitting abroad is a brilliant option for digital nomads and long-term travelers.
+As you can see, house-sitting abroad is a brilliant option for digital nomads and long-term travelers.
 You get to live like a local in a fully equipped house and don’t even have to pay a single dollar for it!
 The duties you have are usually very small and sometimes more pleasure than work.

 Click here to create an account with TrustedHousesitters today!